Towards the classification of maximum scattered linear sets of $\mathrm{PG}(1,q^5)$: Introduction

-In Section~\ref{s:equations} algebraic relations between representative vectors for the points $A_i$ and $B_j$ are proved.
-Taking in $\PG(4,q^5)$ coordinates such that some $A_i$s and $B_j$s are base points, we derive algebraic conditions characterizing the MSLSs of LP type.

 The investigation is strongly influenced by the rank of the points $A$ and $B$.
-Thus, in Sections~\ref{s:class} and \ref{s:conj} the case of $\max\{\rk A,\rk B\}=5$ is studied.
-Continuing the study started in \cite{MZ2019}, an algebraic curve $\cV$ of degree at most four is associated to $\wp_\Gamma(\Sigma)$.
+Thus, in Section~\ref{s:class} the case of $\max\{\rk A,\rk B\}=5$ is studied.

+This work builds on the results in \cite{MZ2019} concerning maximum scattered linear sets of $\PG(1,q^5)$ that are not of pseudoregulus type.
+In that paper, a necessary and sufficient condition was proven for these sets to be of type LP under the assumption that the point $A$, as described in Section~\ref{s:geomprop}, has rank 5.
+As in \cite{MZ2019}, an algebraic curve $\cV$ of degree at most four is associated to $\wp_\Gamma(\Sigma)$.
 Up to some special cases, this $\mathcal V$ turns out to be an absolutely irreducible curve of genus at most three.
 In the general case, the Hasse-Weil Theorem guarantees the existence of a point with coordinates rational over $\Fq$, while the remaining cases have been analyzed with a case-by-case analysis.
 It follows that for $\rk A=5$ or $\rk B=5$ any such MSLS is of LP type.

 The case $\rk A=\rk B=4$, for which $\wp_\Gamma(\Sigma)$ would be of a new type, remains open and is partially treated in Section~\ref{s:rkAB4}.
 In Subsection~\ref{ss:geo} it is proved that this is equivalent to the existence of a nucleus of a special scattered linear set in $\PG(2,q^5)$.
 In Subsection~\ref{ss:alg} the possible new sets are described algebraically (Theorem~\ref{t:fecc}), Proposition~\ref{p:fecc}).
 This allowed to run a \texttt{GAP} script showing that there is no new scattered linear set up to $q=25$.